dotswg/dots-architecture/draft-ietf-dots-architecture.md

 negligible, and DOTS server operators must carefully weigh the risks against the benefits before deploying.

-While the DOTS signal channel primarily operates over UDP per [I-D.ietf-dots-requirements], the signal channel also requires mutual authentication between DOTS agents, with associated security state on both ends.
+While the DOTS signal channel primarily operates over UDP per SIG-001 in [RFC8612], the signal channel also requires mutual authentication between DOTS agents, with associated security state on both ends.

 Network instability is of particular concern with anycast signaling, as DOTS signal channels are expected to be long-lived, and potentially operating under